sbaijal/MyCovidApp/README.md

 # MyCovid Doctor's App

-This is a Flutter based mobile application , made for a working hospital under LUSIP-LNMIIT It functions to make the daily work of Hospital staff a lot easier by doing much of Hospital management work .
+This Flutter-based mobile application was developed for a functioning hospital under LUSIP-LNMIIT.
+It streamlines daily hospital operations by handling various hospital management tasks, making work easier for the staff.

 Tech used :- Flutter, API, Firebase, MySQL